Zenchiyu/POLAR-background-prediction/README.md

 <summary>Can I run the codes on CPU?</summary>
 <br>

-- `src/main.py`: It is recommended to use the GPU for model training as it's faster.
-Moreover, as I only tried once to train my model using the research group's CPU, it's uncertain if it works as expected.
-However, if you still want to change the device to CPU, you need to change `cfg.common.device: cuda` to either `cfg.common.device: cpu`.
+- `src/main.py`: I recommend using the GPU for model training because it's faster and because I mostly trained my model using the GPU.

+However, if you still want to change the device to CPU, you can swap `cfg.common.device: cuda` with `cfg.common.device: cpu`.

 - `src/visualizer.py` and `notebooks/results.ipynb` work by default on GPU if available; if not, they work on CPU.
 Although this behavior **overrides** `cfg.common.device`, you can still manually change it by replacing in the code:

 ```python